wp-plugins/event-post/readme.txt

 * Add: Whole category ICS feed (link available in list widget, for future events)
 * Fix: JS was not loaded in single events since last version
 * Fix: Strict Standards warning, reported by argad
-* Fix: Depence of OpenLayer librairy not needed by calendar widget, reported by p1s1
+* Fix: Dependence of OpenLayer librairy not needed by calendar widget, reported by p1s1

 = 3.3.0 =
 * Add: eventpost_list_shema filter